JoshuaJohns/Joshuajohns/README.md

 # Joshua Johns👋
-🔭 I’m currently working on Backend C# SQL .NET Frameworks builing fullstack applications using VS and VScode for server side
+🔭 I’m currently working on Backend C# SQL .NET Frameworks builing fullstack applications using VS and VScode

 🌱 Searching to find my way into my new career as a Developer
 ## Contact Info